Updated November 2020

 CDSBC has continued to move forward on the Action Plan to fulfill our commitment to the Minister of Health.
 The Action Plan reflects our commitment to the safety of patients and the public, and to strong governance, transparency and accountability.

-The Action Plan was divided into three, six and twelve month timeframes to complete the 32-individual action items outlined in the plan to meet the directives set by the Minister.
+The Action Plan contained 32-individual action items designed to meet the directives set by the Minister.

-We made significant progress towards meeting the 12-month timeframe, despite the need for revisions and some unforeseen delays determined by the COVID-19 pandemic.
-An implementation plan was submitted to the Ministry of Health to address outstanding Action Items in a timely manner.
-The last progress report was published in November 2019 and significant progress has been made to the Action Plan since then.
+We made significant progress towards meeting the 12-month timeframe, despite the need for revisions and some unforeseen delays from the COVID-19 pandemic.
+By the end of the 2020/21 fiscal year, we were in the process of wrapping up the last items in the plan.

 What we've completed